JanHerca/urantiapedia/input/wikijs/help/roles.md

 To collaborate with the project best way is sign up in *Blue Fields* (https://blue-fields.netlify.app/) webpage, that is a site created to join and organize *Urantia Book* readers worldwide that want to participate in smart projects, with a good purpose and altruism.
 Once registered the project team will contact you.

+The Urantiapedia project in Blue Fields has this link: [Urantiapedia in Blue Fields](https://blue-fields.netlify.app/projects/292396532506821125).

 The profiles we are looking for to collaborate are these:

 ## “Administrator” profile